kristin-kim/gcp-dataproc-running-notebooks/README.md

 ## II) Running a Jupyter notebook on a Dataproc cluster
 Refer to this [GCP tutorial](https://cloud.google.com/dataproc/docs/tutorials/jupyter-notebook) to
-* install the Dataproc Jupyter and Anaconda components on a new cluster (utilize initialization script from this repository)
+* Install the Dataproc Jupyter and Anaconda components on a new cluster (utilize initialization script from this repository)
-* connect to the Jupyter notebook UI running on the cluster from your local browser using the [Dataproc Component Gateway](https://cloud.google.com/dataproc/docs/concepts/accessing/dataproc-gateways)
+* Connect to the Jupyter notebook UI running on the cluster from your local browser using the [Dataproc Component Gateway](https://cloud.google.com/dataproc/docs/concepts/accessing/dataproc-gateways)

 ## Closing Note
 If you're adapting this example for your own use consider the following:

 * Setting an appropriate input path within your environment (gcs, mounting point for gcsfuse, DAGs folder, etc)
 * Setting more appropriate configurations (DAGs, Dataproc cluster, init_script, etc)
+* You can customize init_script to install addition python packages